adfinis/ansible-guide/doc/getting_started.rst

 ==================

 First of all, you need a project repository.
 For that, you can just clone this repository or start a new one.
-As Git Submodule you should add the ansible-roles.src_ as ``roles/``:
+As a Git Submodule you should add the ansible-roles.src_ as ``roles/``:

 ::